 AusNet Services actively undertakes works to improve supply quality for customers connected to its distribution network.
 These works are carried out when voltage issues are identified through AMI meters or to respond to customer complaints regarding supply voltage.
-There are no specific areas where these issues are emerging at present.
 The steady state voltages monitored through dedicated power quality monitoring instruments and customers' AMI meters have revealed that there are many customers experiencing voltages close to the upper limit of the code requirements.
-As part of network planning activity, steady state voltages are brought back well within the code limits where possible.
+As part of network planning activity, steady state voltages are brought back within the code limits where possible.